 (Table Of Posts)

-Find the entry you want to edit, then hover over the title of your post to view the options menu and click on Quick Edit …
+Find the entry you would like to edit, hover over the post title to view the options menu and click on Quick Edit …

 (Click on the ‘Quick Edit’ link)